 If you plan to eventually go on HRT, it is recommended that you wait a year or two after beginning HRT before seeking cosmetic surgery, as the changes from HRT may affect the final result (or you may find that you don’t require FFS after HRT has done its work).

-Suction-assisted liposuction may help to feminise the waist.
+Suction-assisted liposuction may help to feminise your waist.

 This reduces the size of the Adam’s apple.

-This raises the pitch of the speaking voice.
+This raises the pitch of your speaking voice.
 Due to the risks involved with this particular surgery, speech therapy is recommended before seeking a surgical solution.

 Back to top